Pennsylvania Fly Fishing 4 min read

 Fishing Regulations

-- The Youghiogheny River from the dam downstream to its confluece with the Casselman River is closed from April 1 until the season opener.
+- From the dam downstream to its conflict with the Casselman River, the Youghiogheny River is closed from April 1 until the season opener.
 Trout season in southwest PA begins the third Saturday of April.

 - A portion of the Yough is managed under All Tackle Trophy Trout (ATTTO) regulations.
 The ATTTO section runs from Ramcat Run downstream nine miles to the Route 381 bridge in Ohiopyle, about one-quarter mile above the Ohiopyle Falls.